 [CONSIDER BOTH POSITIVE AND NEGATIVE IN A BRIEF DESCRIPTION OF THE PROJECTED FISCAL AND ECONOMIC IMPACTS AND COSTS OF COMPLIANCE ON SMALL BUSINESSES.
 IT IS OK TO REFERENCE 1.
 ABOVE IF THE TEXT WOULD BE IDENTICAL. ]

 DEQ does not expect small businesses to be affected by these rule revisions.
 Few small businesses are directly subject to toxics water quality criteria because most small businesses do not directly discharge wastewater to a waterbody.
-For those businesses that do discharge to a waterbody and have toxics monitoring requirements (i.e. primary industries), or are subject to pretreatment requirements where the business discharges to a municipal wastewater facility, the proposed changes in this rulemaking do not impose new requirements associated with the water quality toxics criteria.
+For those businesses that do discharge to a waterbody and have toxics monitoring requirements (i.e. identified as “primary industries” by federal permitting regulations), or are subject to pretreatment requirements where the business discharges to a municipal wastewater facility, the proposed changes in this rulemaking do not impose new requirements associated with the water quality toxics criteria.
 DEQ conducted an economic and fiscal impact assessment on revising or proposing new aquatic life criteria as part of the 2004 rulemaking.
-Instead, the revisions proposed as part of this rulemaking only provide corrections and clarifications to toxics regulations and tables and responds to the regulatory consequences of EPA disapproval and approval of aquatic life criteria submitted in 2004.
+Instead, the revisions proposed as part of this rulemaking provide corrections and clarifications to toxics regulations and tables and responds to the regulatory consequences of EPA disapproval and approval of aquatic life criteria submitted in 2004.

 DEQ is proposing to re-adopt freshwater and saltwater criteria for arsenic and saltwater criteria for Chromium VI originally adopted by the EQC in 2004.
 DEQ inadvertently left off these criteria in Table 33B during the 2007 water quality standards rulemaking.
 Despite this omission, these re-proposed criteria are not considered new water quality criteria for the protection of aquatic life and do not need to undergo an economic analysis.
 In addition, although the correction to the selenium criteria (i.e. expressed in the dissolved form) does result in slightly lower criteria, the expression of most metals to the dissolved form, including selenium, was accounted for as part of the 2004 rulemaking fiscal analysis.

-However, some small businesses may need to conduct minor recordkeeping activities to correctly reference the effective toxics criteria following this rulemaking.
+However, some small businesses may need to conduct minor recordkeeping activities to correctly reference the effective aquatic life toxics criteria following this rulemaking.
 DEQ expects the economic impact to be minimal.

-DEQ anticipates these changes will very likely provide a benefit to small businesses subject to toxics water quality standards by clarifying which standards are effective and combining effective toxics criteria to protect aquatic life into one table (i.e. Table 30), rather than distributed among three tables (i.e. Table 20, Table 33A, and Table 33B).
+DEQ anticipates these changes will very likely provide a benefit to small businesses subject to toxics water quality criteria by clarifying which criteria are effective and combining effective aquatic life toxics criteria into one table (i.e. Table 30), rather than distributed among three tables (i.e. Table 20, Table 33A, and Table 33B).

 Many farms, ranches, and small timber operations fall under the category of small businesses.
 Agricultural and forest activities are subject to Agricultural Water Quality Management (AgWQM) Area Plans and Rules and the Forest Practices Act, which respectively, prohibit pollution (e.g. toxics affecting aquatic life and human health) to waters of the state.
 Because these plans and rules already require and provide the mechanism for agriculture and small forest land owners to meet water quality standards and TMDL load allocations, and moreover, this rulemaking only proposes clarifications and corrections to toxics regulations and tables, DEQ does not anticipate that this proposed rulemaking will have direct or indirect fiscal impacts or effects on small farms and ranches.